Fahim-Ahmad/cloud_workshop/README.md

     - Computing
     - Storage
     - Networking
-- ✔️✔️ You understand containers and related cloud services.
+- ✔️✔️ You understand the difference between different deployment options.
 - ✔️✔️ You understand load balancing and scalability.